Error Analysis on a Novel Class of Exponential Integrators with Local Linear Extension Techniques for Highly Oscillatory ODEs: Introduction

-In this study, we present a theoretical analysis of a novel class of exponential integrators based on local linear extension recently developed in \cite{QD2025b}.
-Unlike the aforementioned multiscale methods that exploit the inherent high-frequency characteristics of the equations, the proposed method primarily employs a dimension-raising technique to achieve linearization.
-Numerical methods developed within the EI framework can effectively utilize the variation-of-constants formula, which provides an exact treatment of the linear component without requiring special structural assumptions on matrix $A$ or nonlinear function $\mathbf{F}$.
-The proposed local linearization strategy addresses the critical challenge of achieving uniform accuracy when applying the conventional EIs to (\ref{P1}) in small step size case or under the bounded oscillatory energy condition.
-Furthermore, these new EIs circumvent the order condition, thereby theoretically enabling the systematic construction of arbitrarily high-order schemes.
-The numerical solution of (\ref{P1}) is obtained through the following computational framework.
-First, we introduce a set of auxiliary variables that depend on the numerical solutions $\mathbf{u}_n$ at each time step $t_n$, taking the form of polynomial functions in $\mathbf{u}$ up to degree $k$.
-Subsequently, we derive the governing equations for these auxiliary polynomial variables from the original system (\ref{P1}), thereby constructing an equivalent high-dimensional ODE system referred to as the local linear extension system.
-Numerical approximations $\mathbf{u}_{n+1}$ of the exact solutions $\mathbf{u}(t_ {n+1})$ at the next time step are then obtained by applying EIs to this extension system, followed by a projection operation that maps the high-dimensional solution back to the original state space.
-The key insight of this approach stems from the observation that, through dimension-raising transformation, the $k$-th order Taylor expansion of the nonlinear term $\mathbf{F}$ depends linearly on the high-dimensional variable.
-Although the extension system maintains its highly oscillatory nature, the reconstructed linear part incorporates more information than its counterpart in the original system.
-The new EIs are fully explicit, not only ensuring computational efficiency but also allowing the achievement of uniform accuracy without requiring any iterative procedures.
+In this study, we provide a theoretical analysis of a novel class of EIs based on a local linear extension technique recently introduced in \cite{QD2025b}.
+Unlike the multiscale methods discussed earlier, which exploit inherent high-frequency features of the equations, the proposed approach relies primarily on a dimension-raising technique to achieve linearization.
+By operating within the EI framework, the resulting methods effectively utilize the variation-of-constants formula, which treats the linear part exactly without imposing special structural assumptions on the matrix $A$ or the nonlinear function $\mathbf{F}$.
+The local linearization strategy introduced here addresses a key challenge of achieving uniform accuracy with both small and large step sizes when applying conventional EIs to system (\ref{P1}) with bounded oscillatory energy.
+Moreover, these new EIs bypass order conditions entirely, thereby theoretically enabling the systematic construction of schemes with arbitrarily high orders of convergence.

+The numerical solution of (\ref{P1}) proceeds according to the following computational framework.
+First, a set of auxiliary variables is defined as polynomial functions in $\mathbf{u}$ up to degree $k$ based on the numerical solution point $\mathbf{U}_n$ at each time step $t_n$.
+Governing equations for these auxiliary variables are then derived from the original system (\ref{P1}), leading to an equivalent high-dimensional ODE system referred to as the local linear extension system.
+Numerical approximations $\mathbf{U}_{n+1}$ to the exact solution $\mathbf{u}(t_{n+1})$ are obtained by applying EIs to this extended system, followed by a projection step that maps the high-dimensional solution back to the original state space.